charlierg20/tvengine/README.md

 TextVentureEngine is a dynamic, powerful engine that can be used to play and make text-adventures playable in the command line.

 ## How it works
 TVEngine is written in C#.
 It loades JSON-like files called TVEScripts, or TVEHexes.
+Compiled files called TVECompiles are a planned add in the future.
 These contain various "labels" that ask the player a question and gets responses, which can in turn direct the player to other labels.

 ## File types
 .tvsc - Standard files containing a JSON-like script.
 These are **great** for testing but not so great for any production release, as the user can edit them easily.